What I Learned From a Lobster

 It turns out we are more like lobsters in spirit than in sunburn.

 I found out in a video on Facebook.
 The caption, "Responding to Stress," got my attention.
-Or was it the close-up of an old, white-bearded, Nostradamus-looking man in a yarmulke—a rabbi?
-Or maybe just a wise Jewish guy.
+Or was it the close-up of an old, white-bearded, Nostradamus-looking man in a yarmulke — a rabbi?
+A wise Jewish fellow nonetheless.

 What if I lose my art?

-That question stayed hot to the touch for many years of my life.
-What would become of me as a creator if my life lost its pattern of having no pattern?
-My nontraditional existence—single, capricious, mildly irresponsible—was what had provided food for thought, thoughts for words, words for fulfillment.
+That question has stayed hot to the touch.
+What will become of me as an individual and a creator if my life loses its pattern of having no pattern?
+Who will I be?
+My nontraditional existence—single, capricious, mildly irresponsible — was what had provided food for thought, thoughts for words, words for fulfillment.
 During all the years when my friends and former classmates were getting married and having children, I was growing guts that would outgrow my shell.

 What else is there?

 Last December, shortly before Christmas, as I sat in my rocking chair nursing my big-eyed baby boy and watching the Today Show, I felt vindicated by Adele.
 It took a minute to get there.
-When she began to speak, I couldn't help but marvel at her impossibly unblemished buttermilk-tinged-with-newborn-pink skin.
-At 39, I had started seeing (and feeling) myself aging.
+When she began to speak, my first inclination was to marvel at her impossibly unblemished buttermilk-tinged-with-newborn-pink skin.
+At 39, I had started seeing and feeling myself aging.
 The woman in my mirror had tired eyes.
 She could no longer run six miles effortlessly.
 She had a butt bigger than ever and breasts that were somehow shrinking, even as they filled with milk for a newborn.
+She was emotionally drained.
 On my TV screen, Adele was the ageless angel I'd never be again.
-Thankfully, the interview tore me away from my older-mom lamentations as Adele spoke about losing her art.
+Thankfully, the interview tore me away from my 40-something mom lamentations as Adele spoke about losing her art.
 After exiting a difficult phase of her life and entering a contented one, she wondered what would become of her ability to write.
 Me too.

 I feared the onset of Settled Life for years.
 Wouldn't I be bored?
 Boring?
 What would I write about?